-^{} The TSF has recently been reclassified as a 'very high' consequence facility and previously no dam safety review, as defined by GISTM, had been required or completed for the facility within this disclosure period.
+The TSF has recently been reclassified as a 'very high' consequence facility and previously no dam safety review, as defined by GISTM, had been required or completed for the facility within this disclosure period.
 However, the EoR has completed an interim high level safety review, and a comprehensive independent dam safety review is in progress.
+It will be completed by the next public disclosure.